-I recently started life modelling, and here as in everywhere in our patriarchy-based society there is shame.
+I recently started life modelling—posing naked for artists to draw the human body.
+Even in life drawing, as in everywhere in our patriarchy-based society, there is shame.
 As a keen observer and reporter of sexual shame I was interested to see how it played out in this arena where nudity was de rigeur.

 So far I have identified three kinds of life drawers:

 Avoiders have sexual shame that is successfully repressed.
 I saw a fantastic drawing of myself—except that I had no genitals, just a dark smudge between the legs.
 This is the land of 4B pencils and dark crayons, shadows and nameless (well, nameless beyond being sexual) fears.

 Avoiders are very interested in art and will discuss it at great length, though without ever mentioning the elephant in the room—the exposed genitals.